EllaFerreira/DayPlanner-Bootcamp/README.md

 # DayPlanner-Bootcamp

-Time management plays an important role in the life of a Web Developer  professional.
+Time management plays an important role in the life of a Web Developer.
 As a person with a very busy schedule I decided to build this daily planner to help me keep on track with my daily tasks.
 It's an application built with HTML, CSS and Jquery .
 The texts areas change color according to the time of the day.

 #Acceptance Criteria